 The physical education curriculum is an activity-based program designed to promote the proper skills and attitudes that are associated with sport, recreation, and good health.
 The curriculum is presented through individual, partner, group, and team experiences.
 Major themes for study include: movement; games; recreational or leisure time activities; sports; and physical fitness.
 Primary grade (K-3) instruction is presented through one or more 40 minute classes in each six-day cycle.
 Topics for study include: locomotor skills (run, skip, hop, etc.); low organization games; lead-up sports; health; and sportsmanship.
 Students are expected to show age-appropriate development in both skill and understanding.

 Students will continue to develop skills necessary to use age-appropriate technologies as they begin Internet use for research and critical thinking.
 Responsible use of technology through school rules for safe and ethical Internet use will be addressed.
-In addition, students will learn introductory keyboarding skills using two hands, then beginner word processing skills will be introduced.
+In addition, students will continue to expand their basic programming and coding skills and work to learn introductory keyboarding skills using two hands, then beginner word processing skills will be introduced.

 Students in grade 2 visit the library regularly for both formal instruction and book selection which includes read-aloud, discussion sessions, and peer sharing opportunities.
 The library media objectives include: review and reinforcement of skills learned K-1; introduction to fiction shelving scheme; exemplary authors and illustrators; understanding the difference between fiction and nonfiction books and call numbers; introduction to fairy tales, easy reader chapter books, and age-appropriate book selection; using basic reference skills and resources such as dictionaries and encyclopedias; introduction to using electronic references and the library’s online catalog.